lunes-platform/lunesjs/README.md

     * last — get the last block
     * height — get the current height of the blockchain
 * leasing
-    * lease — POST-method to lease your WAVES
-    * cancelLeasing — POST-method to cancel a given Lease transaction
     * getAllActiveLeases — get all your active Lease transactions
 * transactions
     * get — get a transaction by its signature (ID)